 Cardano’s DeFi ecosystem is also rapidly expanding, bringing the vast options of decentralized finance to new audiences, thanks to its minimal gas fees.
-Cardano’s community believes it will be the go-to blockchain for DeFi in future, and maybe they have good reason.
+Cardano’s community believes it will be the go-to blockchain for DeFi in the future, and maybe they have good reason.

 ADA is the fuel that powers the Cardano universe, securing the network and enabling users to interact with the various dApps and DeFi platforms running on top of it.
 ADA has a fixed supply of 45 Billion, making it resistant to inflation over time.

-What does Cardano’s Future Look Like?
+What Does Cardano’s Future Look Like?

-Decentralization, scalability and interoperability are the hallmarks of third-generation blockchains, and all three are baked into Cardano’s roadmap.
+Decentralization, scalability, and interoperability are the hallmarks of third-generation blockchains, and all three are baked into Cardano’s roadmap.

 As well as powering the blockchain, ADA is a governance token, enabling holders vote on-chain on the future of the network, and decentralizing control of the blockchain.
 A key future initiative is incorporating an innovation fund called Project Catalyst; this will enable the Cardano community to select and fund worthy ideas to advance the network.

 Attaining genuine interoperability is key for any blockchain, since this will enable it to operate in conjunction with other networks, and maintain a decentralized blockchain ecosystem where users can truly own their assets.
-Cardano is currently working toward this with interoperable solutions like cross-chain bridges and sidechains, foresight that suggests the blockchain is here to stay.
+Cardano is currently working toward this with interoperable solutions like cross-chain bridges and sidechains, the foresight that suggests the blockchain is here to stay.

 Cardano also plans to significantly improve its transaction speed to more than 1 million TPS with the upcoming Hydra scaling solution, further increasing its potential real-world utility.